 The blue Council prohibition sign was insulting to non residents, as later NZ govt / CERA would red zone the whole of Horseshoe Lake suburb post 13.06.11 quake.
 Horseshoe Lake was abandoned, as it had sunk into Avon River swamp.
 Horseshoe Lake near Avon River should never have been developed in the first place.

 21.03.11.
-New Brighton Rd view of portaloo & non residents forbidden sign, Sept 4 & Feb 22 quake damaged Kingsford St, national state of emergency
+New Brighton Rd view of blue portaloo & non residents forbidden sign, Sept 4 & Feb 22 quake damaged Kingsford St, national state of emergency

 Queensbury St: Ditto.

 21.03.11.
-New Brighton Rd view of portaloo & Feb 22 quake damaged Queensbury St, national state of emergency
+New Brighton Rd view of yellow portaloo & Feb 22 quake damaged Queensbury St, national state of emergency

 New Brighton Rd: Badly liquefactioned, silted, broken, bumpy.